glivan/tensor_networks_for_probabilistic_modeling/README.md

 This is the code accompanying the paper "Probabilistic modelling with tensor networks, hidden Markov models and quantum circuits" and allowing to reproduce its numerical results.

 ## Prerequisite
-The following python libraries are required to run the code:
+A working python 2.7 or 3.7 installation with the following python libraries :
 ```
 numpy, scikit-learn, os, sys, pickle, time
 ```

 ## Overview of the code
 ### Datasets
-The preprocesssed datasets are included in the `datasets/` folder.
+The preprocesssed datasets are included in the `datasets` folder.
 Preprocessing transformed the categorical data into a numpy array of integers.
 Each row corresponds to a training example and each column is an integer feature between 0 and d-1, where d is the number of different categories.
 As this work is only concerned with the expressivity of different functions, only training sets are included.

 Included datasets :